Jeannie Peters receives McGuffey Award

 She also acknowledged her appreciation of her fellow board members.

-Last year, former Salida High School math teacher and long-time school board member Cheri Post was honored with same award.
+Last year, former Salida High School math teacher and longtime school board member Cheri Post was honored with the same award.

 (0) comments